jeremysprofile/jeremysprofile.github.io/content/game.md

 Factories will enter lockdown during combat - you'll have to spend some explosive strength to damage them enough to get in and take control.*

 Combat is just 1:1 - attacker sacrifices X units to destroy X defender units.
-Each factory level counts as a unit (each mech counts as one unit regardless of upgrades).
+Each factory expansion counts as a unit (each mech counts as one unit regardless of modifications).
-If you successfully invade a hex with a factory, place a level 1 factory on the hex.
+If you successfully invade a hex with a factory, place an unexpanded factory on the hex.

 You can unsuccessfully attack a hex if you want to cull your opponent's forces but don't have enough to overwhelm.